 Gov. Andrew Cuomo, D-N.Y., wants $30 billion in federal assistance to help rebuild his state.
 This request, and others, come at a time when Congress is already consumed with reducing the deficit.

-On the first of November, it's MORNING EDITION from NPR News.
+It's MORNING EDITION from NPR News.
 I'm Steve Inskeep.

-And I'm Renee Montagne.
+And I'm Linda Wertheimer.